-- the last day of the month your employment with the Company ends; - the date the Plan ends; - the last day of the month you stop making the required contributions; - the last day of the month you are no longer eligible; - the last day of the month UnitedHealthcare receives written notice from Scholastic Inc. to end your coverage, or the date requested in the notice, if later; or - the last day of the month you retire or are pensioned under the Plan, unless specific coverage is available for retired or pensioned persons and you are eligible for that coverage.
+- the last day of the month your employment with the Company ends; - the date the Plan ends; - the last day of the month you stop making the required contributions; - the last day of the month you are no longer eligible; - the last day of the month UnitedHealthcare receives written notice from Scholastic Inc. to end your coverage, or the date requested in the notice, if later.